Hotel Front Desk Agent

 Does it get boring behind the desk all day?

-Asked by soma about 12 years ago
+Asked by soma over 12 years ago

 There are definitely moments with "down time" but more often than not I've got a steady, constant stream of tasks.
 Down time is usually when you catch up on what you couldn't before, and get to know your co-workers.
 At larger corporate hotels, there seems to always be someone manning each station.
 In my experience at a smaller boutique hotel, there's usually fewer employees per department.
 That means if the reservationist calls in sick, I may have to check you in while simultaneously booking a room over the phone for someone calling from France with a thick accent that's hard to understand.
 There have been days like that where the bellman has called in sick too, so as soon as I'm done with the other two tasks, I'll be taking you and your bags up to the room, maybe after taking your keys to your car which I'll park in valet later ('cause he could have called in sick, too).
 The overall goal is not to let you notice how close to chaos it's become.